-Medicaid Provider Handbooks This handbook is intended for use by home health services providers that furnish services to Medicaid recipients.
-It must be used in conjunction with the Florida Medicaid Provider Reimbursement Handbook, CMS-1500, which contains specific procedures for submitting claims for payment, and the Florida Medicaid Provider General Handbook, which contains general information about the Medicaid program.
-Note : The Florida Medicaid provider handbooks are available on the Medicaid fiscal agent's Web site at www.mymedicaid-florida.com .
+Medicaid Provider Handbooks

+This handbook is intended for use by home health services providers that render services to Medicaid recipients.
+It must be used in conjunction with the Florida Medicaid Provider Reimbursement Handbook, CMS-1500, which contains information about specific procedures for submitting claims for payment, and the Florida Medicaid Provider General Handbook, which describes the Florida Medicaid program.

+Note: The Florida Medicaid provider handbooks are available on the Medicaid fiscal agent's Web site at www.mymedicaid-florida.com.
 Select Public Information for Providers, then Provider Support, and then Provider Handbooks.
-The Florida Medicaid Provider General Handbook is incorporated by reference in Rule 59G-5.020, F.A.C.; and the Florida Medicaid Provider Reimbursement Handbook, CMS-1500, is incorporated by reference in Rule 59G-4.001, F.A.C.
+All of the Florida Medicaid provider handbooks are incorporated by reference in Rule Division 59G, F.A.C.